On the AICA-USA Black Lives Matter Statement

 After much consideration AICA-USA’s board has voted to temporarily suspend our internal members listserv.
 We heard from many members who felt that the discussions that took place were often counterproductive and created an environment hostile to collegial dialogue.
 We observed personal insults, racist rhetoric, and other insensitive uses of this resource to an extent that makes it necessary to seek alternatives.

 I dispute that characterization.
 What I observed was members demanding that other members assent to rhetoric that I recognize from the visceral, intellectually flawed, you’re-with-us-or-you’re-against-us declamations of Ibram X. Kendi.
-That, and not something more insidious, was characterized as “racist rhetoric,” apparently at the prompting of a member-initiated petition citing Kendi by name.
+The latter members' refusal to do so, and not something more insidious, was characterized as “racist rhetoric,” apparently at the prompting of a member-initiated petition citing Kendi by name.

 Art critics can serve as reproducers of racist ideology or as agents of change.
 As Ibram X. Kendi’s work suggests, there can be no such thing as a nonracist art critic.
 There are only racist art critics or anti-racist art critics.
 Some of AICA-USA’s membership has deployed racist, hateful speech masquerading as a legitimate debate about the role of race in the discipline.
 AICA-USA must stop using its infrastructure to give voice to this thinly veiled white supremacist hate speech.
 It is time for AICA-USA to reimagine itself as an agent for equality, equity, and anti-racist change.